Meet the Team

 Outside of treating patients she enjoys playing tennis in Essendon, reading a good book and baking some yummy but sometimes very creative sweets.
 As well as catching up with friends and family at a café or while walking her dog around the Maribyrnong river or the park.

-Pending graduation of my Osteopathic studies at RMIT University, I will complete the year with a Bachelors of Health Science/ Bachelor of Applied Science (Osteopathy).
-My service at NWOC will allow me to share my passion in helping every individual achieve and maximize their healthcare and performance goals.
+Graduating in 2019 with a Bachelors of Health Science/ Bachelor of Applied Science (Osteopathy) from RMIT University, I look forward to being able to provide my service at NWOC which will allow me to share my passion in helping every individual achieve and maximize their healthcare and performance goals.

 I am a highly motivated individual with strong interest in the bio mechanics of the body and sporting injuries.
 I am heavily involved in the sports industry where I am currently apart of the North Melbourne VFL squad, leading and coaching F45 classes as a group trainer and previously experienced as a Fitness First personal trainer.